The Best of Board Wargaming

 The Best of Board Wargaming is a 1980 book edited by Nicholas Palmer and published by Hippocrene Books.

 Contents

-The Best of Board Wargaming is a sequel to the author's The Comprehensive Guide to Board Wargaming (1977).
+The Best of Board Wargaming is a book that was published as a follow-up to The Comprehensive Guide to Board Wargaming (1977).

 Reception

+In Issue 49 of the British wargaming magazine Perfidious Albion, Charles Vasey was disappointed, noting, "[Palmer's] new book The Best of Boardgaming (Arthur Barker £8.50) fails to have a marketable mission, and further fails to achieve the mission it has set for itself ...
+The reviews, however, are far too short, and not properly conceived for the mission in hand.
+If space is short you cannot afford to waste it on 'humourous' anecdotes about the game.
+Frequently you get too little of the game's structure or its ambience."

-Steve Jackson reviewed The Best of Board Wargaming in The Space Gamer No. 39.
-Jackson commented that "This one belongs in the library of the game club, collector, or serious designer.
+In Issue 39 of The Space Gamer, Steve Jackson commented "This one belongs in the library of the game club, collector, or serious designer.
 As a reference work for the average gamer, fantasy/SF or otherwise, I couldn't recommend it.
 Consumer Guide's Complete Book of Wargames [...] is bigger, better, and half the price."